PrincetonJRose/wsl-setup/README.md

   git config --global user.email "your_email@example.com"
   ```

-  Next let's generate an SSH key for github:
+  Next let's generate an SSH key for github ( be sure to leave all the fields blank!!! ):

   ```
   ssh-keygen
   ```
-    - Be sure to leave all the fields blank

-  Then we'll get our key so we can copy/paste it in github:
+  Then we'll get our key so we can copy/paste it in github ( copy everything up to your username ):

   ```
   cat ~/.ssh/id_rsa.pub
   ```
-    - Copy everything up to your username

   You can either communicate with your remote repositories via HTTPS or SSH.
 If you want to use SSH (which means you will not have to authenticate with your GitHub username and password before each push) - [follow these instructions.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 11.5) Next let's get some of the most useful gems we'll be using:

     ```
     gem install pry && gem install byebug && gem install nokogiri && gem install rails
     ```